 HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

-Nalini Kaul, Speaker at Dermatology Conferences
+Nalini Kaul, Speaker at Dermatology Conference

 Princeton Consumer Research, Canada